BhavikBafna/BhavikBafna/README.md

 - 📫 How to reach me **bhavikbafna2030@gmail.com**

-- ⚡ Fun fact **I love Problem Solving and sharing knowledge with my peers and juniors**
+- ⚡ **I love Problem Solving and sharing knowledge with my peers and juniors**

 <h3 align="left">Connect with me:</h3>
 <p align="left">